metal-stack/metal-roles/control-plane/roles/logging/README.md

 ### Logs

-Alloy runs as a Kubernetes DaemonSet, so its own pod logs are captured by `loki.source.kubernetes` automatically — no additional configuration is needed.
+Alloy runs as a Kubernetes DaemonSet, so its own pod logs are captured by `loki.source.file` automatically — no additional configuration is needed.

 ## Migration from Promtail